jackyzy823/rajiko/README.md

 ====================
 How to use:
 -------------------
-1. Install it from Chrome webstore or Firefox addons
+1. Install it from Chrome webstore or Firefox addons.
-2. Do nothing or change default area by clicking icon which only affects live area
+2. Do nothing or change default area by clicking icon which only affects live area.
-3. Recording live or download timeshift by clicking icon
+3. Recording live or download timeshift by clicking icon.
+4. Click icon or click pause button to stop recording.

 Permission Details: